1979 (song): Licensed uses

 The song appears in the film Clerks II (2006) and during the credits of the video game Gran Turismo 5 (2010).
 It was also released as part of a Smashing Pumpkins-themed DLC pack for the rhythm game Guitar Hero World Tour.
 It was also part of the soundtrack of Grand Theft Auto IV, playing on the fictional Liberty Rock Radio station until it was removed in an April 2018 update when Rockstar Games' ten-year license to the song expired.
 The song's guitar riff was also interpolated by American boy band Why Don't We in their song "Slow Down".

+Covers

+Both Barns Courtney and Nita Strauss covered the song for 2026's Sending Hearts To All My Dearies: A Tribute To The Smashing Pumpkins.